Conjunctive Adverbs

 They have had many problems; as a result, their marriage turned into a failure.

-Conjunctive adverbs can also add an idea to the first clause.
-Here are some possible conjunctive adverbs to show addition:
+Conjunctive adverbs can also add an idea or a detail to the first clause.
+Here are some of the conjunctive adverbs used to add details:

 • also